Comic relief: Function

-Comic relief moments serve the purpose of allowing the audience to break from the dark and heavy content.
-It can be a breath of fresh air and advance the plot, though most people view it as a distraction.
+Comic relief moments serve the purpose of allowing the audience to "break from the dark and heavy content" and advance the plot.

 Examples

 William Shakespeare deviated from the classical tradition and used comic relief in Hamlet, Macbeth, Othello, The Merchant of Venice and Romeo and Juliet.
 The grave-digger scene in Hamlet, the gulling of Roderigo in Othello, and the mockery of the fool in King Lear provide immense comic relief.

-Take the Porter scene in Macbeth:

-"Here's a knocking indeed!
+Take the Porter scene in Macbeth:"Here's a knocking indeed!
 If a man were porter of hell-gate, he should have old turning the key…Who's there, i' the name of Beelzebub?
-Here's a farmer, that hanged himself on the expectation of plenty: come in time; have napkins enow about you; here you'll sweat for't…Faith, here's an English tailor come hither, for stealing out of a French hose: come in, tailor; here you may roast your goose."

-In this scene, the Porter serves as the comedic relief.
+Here's a farmer, that hanged himself on the expectation of plenty: come in time; have napkins enow about you; here you'll sweat for't…Faith, here's an English tailor come hither, for stealing out of a French hose: come in, tailor; here you may roast your goose."In this scene, the Porter serves as the comedic relief.
 In the scene before, King Duncan is murdered by the Macbeth duo.
 After the scene, his body is discovered and the castle is thrown into hysteria.
 His chaotic scene in between serves as a comic relief moment to distract the audience from the gruesome content.